Photo: Personal Support Worker students pose for a class picture at Herzing College (2019)

 You will be prepared to face these challenges—but that doesn't mean it will be easy.

-Pro: Personal Support Worker training takes just 8 months
+Pro: Personal Support Worker training is quick

-If you're looking for a new career and want to work in health care, Personal Support Worker training is an excellent option.
+If you're looking for a new career and want to work in health care, personal support worker training is an excellent option.
 You won't find many shorter programs out there.

 Con: Shift work and varying pay rates